Blendify/blender-manual/blender_docs/manual/editors/3dview/object/types/speaker.rst

    Speaker Object.

-The speaker object is used to give sound in the 3D Viewport.
+The speaker object is used to give sound in the 3D View.
 After adding the object the various settings can be changed in the properties editor.